 New cleanroom in LIT Open Innovation Center (OIC)

-A new cleanroom facility in the basement of the recently opened LIT Open Innovation Center (OIC) is presently under construction and will be finished in autumn 2019, with three cleanrooms of type ISO 6 (mainly for physics, mechatronics and mathematics) and one cleanroom of type ISO 7 (mainly used by chemistry institutes).
+A new cleanroom facility in the basement of the recently opened LIT Open Innovation Center (OIC) is presently under construction and will be available in the spring of 2020, with three cleanrooms of type ISO 6 (mainly for physics, mechatronics and mathematics) and one cleanroom of type ISO 7 (mainly used by chemistry institutes).

 I. Semiconductor Growth